 Unexpended appropriations authorized for more than one fiscal year may be carried forward into a subsequent fiscal year until the expiration of the appropriation.
-Authorization for more than one year may be in the form of express legislative intent enacted in legislation or a legislative action signed by the Governor or the Joint Budget Committee.
-Common forms of express legislative intent may be included in letternotes and footnotes in the Long Bill, Supplemental Bills, and Long-Bill add-ons.
+Authorization for more than one year may be in the form of express legislative intent in enacted legislation or a legislative action signed by the Governor or the Joint Budget Committee.
+Common forms of express legislative intent may be included in letternotes and footnotes in the Long Bill, Supplemental bills, and Long-Bill Add-ons.

 - 3.3.
-Carryforward of Capital Construction See Fiscal Rule 4-3 (Capital Construction Carryforwards and Reversions) - 3.4.
-Exceptions To Rule - 3.4.1.
-Rollforward The State Controller may approve the Rollforward of unexpended expiring appropriations based on either of the following: - 3.4.2.
-Extenuating Circumstances Extenuating circumstances must be beyond the control of the State Agency or Institution of Higher Education and mitigated to the greatest extent possible by advanced planning, documented early ordering, early and frequent order status monitoring, and documented goods or services delivery deadlines communicated to and acknowledged by the contractor. - 3.5.
-The following items do not qualify as extenuating circumstances and this list is not intended to be all inclusive: - 3.5.1.
-Inadequate time to implement a new program before the statutory deadline; - 3.5.2.
-Failure of the selected contractor to perform for any reason other than force majeure; - 3.5.3.
-Shipping delays; or - 3.5.4.
-Customs delays.
+Carryforward of Capital Construction See Fiscal Rule 4-3 - 3.4.
+Exceptions To Rule: - 3.4.1.
+Rollforward The State Controller may approve Rollforward of unexpended expiring appropriations based on either of the following: - 3.4.1.1.
+Extenuating Circumstances Extenuating circumstances must be beyond the control of the State Agency or Institution of Higher Education and should have been mitigated to the greatest extent possible by advanced planning, documented early ordering, early and frequent order status monitoring, and documented goods or services delivery deadlines communicated to and acknowledged by the contractor.
+The following items do not qualify as extenuating circumstances and this list is not intended to be all inclusive: - 3.4.1.1.1.
+Inadequate time to implement a new program before the statutory deadline,